Arkansas State University Heritage Sites

 Department of Arkansas Heritage: This department’s mission is to identify Arkansas’s heritage and enhance the quality of life by discovering, preserving, and presenting the state’s cultural, historic and natural resources.
 Programs include the Arkansas Historic Preservation Program, Main Street Arkansas, Arkansas Arts Council, Arkansas Natural Heritage Commission, Delta Cultural Center, Historic Arkansas Museum, Old Statehouse Museum, and Mosaic Templars Cultural Center.

-Historic Preservation Alliance of Arkansas: This is the only statewide nonprofit organization focused on preserving Arkansas’s architectural and cultural resources.
+Preserve Arkansas: : This is the only statewide nonprofit organization focused on preserving Arkansas’s architectural and cultural resources.
 The Alliance’s mission is to educate, advocate and assist preservation efforts across the state.

 I Drive Arkansas: This Arkansas State Highway and Transportation Department website provides information for travelers related to construction areas, live traffic conditions, and weather conditions, along with locations of Welcome Centers and rest areas.